-Category Points Indicators of Quality of Response 6 v Earned , I Fully Developed 10 Applicant presents a management plan with a clear timeline and milestones that are realistic and appropriate for the objectives of the grant.
-The proposed budget aligns with the management of the grant and provides adequate resources for all project tasks.
-The responsibilities and milestones are adequate to ensure project success.
-All key project personnel have demonstrated qualifications to contribute to the project's success.
+Category Points Indicators of Quality of Response Earned Fully Developed 10 Applicant presents a management plan with a clear timeline and milestones that are realistic and appropriate for the objectives of the grant.
+The management plan includes adequate responsibilities of key personnel dedicated to managing core grant functions grounded in the robust capacity of the State entity's staff.
+The State entity as an organization should handle the majority of the grant administration responsibilities associated with the grant and not outsource them to a third-party entity.
+The proposed budget aligns with the management of the grant and provides adequate resources for all project tasks with clear delineation of technical assistance activities and administrative tasks.
+The responsibilities provide clear distinctions between the work of the applicant's key personnel and any contracted staff, and milestones are adequate to ensure project success.
+All key project personnel have demonstrated qualifications to contribute to the project's success and their responsibilities are key to contributing to the oversight of all aspects of grants management.
 The management plan includes a detailed description for managing the work of any external partners.

 Well Developed 8-9 Applicant presents a management plan which includes a timeline and milestones that are realistic and appropriate for the objectives of the grant.
-The proposed budget aligns with the management of the grant.
-Most key project personnel have demonstrated adequate qualifications to contribute to the project's success, and their responsibilities are mostly adequate and relevant to the project's tasks.
-The management plan includes adequate resources and description for managing the work of any external partners.
+The management plan includes adequate responsibilities of key personnel dedicated to managing core grant functions, including minimal support from contracted staff.
+The State entity as an organization should handle many of the grant administration responsibilities associated with the grant without outsourcing them to a third-party entity.
+The proposed budget aligns with the management of the grant and includes clear delineation of technical assistance activities and administrative tasks.
+Most key project personnel have demonstrated adequate qualifications to contribute to the project's success.
+The responsibilities of key personnel provide clear distinctions between the work of the applicant's key personnel and any contracted staff, are mostly adequate and relevant to the project's tasks, and their responsibilities are key to contributing to the oversight of all aspects of grants management.
+The management plan includes adequate resources and description for managing the A do ano 4 - 1 57 work of any external partners.
 Adequately Developed 5-7 Applicant presents a management plan that includes a timeline and milestones that are realistic and appropriate for the objectives of the grant.
+The management plan includes adequate responsibilities of key personnel dedicated to managing core grant functions, including support from contracted staff as the State entity staff build capacity.
+The State entity as an organization should handle some the grant administration responsibilities associated with the grant and others are outsourced to a third-party entity.
 The proposed management plan lacks specificity around either responsibilities or milestones, or the detail provided does not align with the project's tasks or budget.
 Qualifications of key project personnel are not demonstrated.
 The management plan does not include sufficient detail around the management of external partners.
 Poorly Developed 1-4 Applicant presents a management plan that is not realistic and is not appropriate for the objectives of the grant.
+The proposal does not build the capacity of the State entity staff and cedes decision making authority over core grant functions to contracted staff.
 The proposed management plan lack specificity around either responsibilities or milestone, or the detail provided does not align with the project's tasks or budget.
+Not Addressed 0 Applicant does not address.